THE WAY OF THE CROSS

 (Kneel)

 O Mother of Sorrow, for the love of this Son, accept me for thy servant, and pray to Him for me.
-And Thou, my Redeemer, since Thou hast died for me, permit me to love the; for I wish but Thee, my Jesus; and I repent of having offended Thee.
+And Thou, my Redeemer, since Thou hast died for me, permit me to love Thee; for I wish but Thee, my Jesus; and I repent of having offended Thee.
 Never permit me to offend Thee again.
 Grant that I may love Thee always, and then do with me what Thou wilt.

 Our Father, Hail Mary, Glory be to the Father

-By the cross with you to stay
+By the cross with thee to stay

-There with you to weep and pray,
+There with thee to weep and pray,

-Is all I ask of you to give.
+Is all I ask of thee to give.

 FOURTEENTH STATION